 Because you can clearly see the wireless devices, services, and assets you are utilizing within your TEM program, your ability to save money increases; you can now more easily identify areas of waste or needed optimization.

 Example – Data usage charges are a common example of something we see regularly.
-If you and your team are not aware of soaring charges in this regard, it could cost your organization hundreds of thousands of dollars in short order, depending upon the size of your company and the plan(s) that you are employees are on.
+If you and your team are not aware of soaring charges in this regard, it could cost your organization hundreds of thousands of dollars in short order, depending upon the size of your company and the plan(s) that your employees are on.

 This occurs because employees don’t typically track their data usage, especially if the company is paying for their mobile device and phone plan.
 They won’t care but you certainly need to.